Anthrozoology logo includes image of the world, a dog, horse and elephant

 Welcome to Anthrozoology!

 Are you interested in learning more about the significance of animals in our lives?
 The University of Windsor is the only university in Canada offering programs in human-animal interactions!
-If you’re interested in studying Anthrozoology, you can now get a certificate (8 courses) or a minor (6 courses), in addition to your major.
+If you’re interested in studying Anthrozoology, you can now get a minor (6 courses), in addition to your major program of study.

 Our goal in developing academic programming in this field is to encourage students to think critically about humans’ relationships with animals and to encourage and facilitate ongoing interactions, discussion, debate, and interest in this topic.